-Nissan is leading a consortium through a European Commission-backed project, which aims to establish a network of rapid chargers for electric vehicles running the full length and breadth of the United Kingdom and Ireland.
+Nissan is heading a consortium through a European Commission project, which intends to set up a network of rapid chargers for electric vehicles running across the United Kingdom and Ireland.

-The project, named Rapid Charge Network (RCN), was presented at the Trans European Transport Network event in Tallinn, Estonia, which was hosted by European Commission Vice President Siim Kallas.
-Estonia was the first country in the world to open a nationwide EV fast-charging network.
+The project, called Rapid Charge Network (RCN), was unveiled at the Trans European Transport Network event in Tallinn, Estonia, hosted by European Commission Vice President Siim Kallas.
+Estonia was the first country in the world to have a nationwide EV fast-charging network.

-Funding for the RCN project is being led by Nissan – maker of the electric Leaf – and is co‑financed by the European Union through the TEN-T program, with further contributions from fellow consortium members Renault, BMW and Volkswagen and ESB Ireland’s Electricity Supply Board.
-It also draws on the network expertise of Zero Carbon Futures and Newcastle University.
+Funding for the RCN project is being led by Nissan – maker of the electric Leaf – and is co‑financed by the European Union thanks to the TEN-T program, with added backing from Renault, BMW and Volkswagen and ESB Ireland’s Electricity Supply Board.

 “Nissan is delighted to be leading this important initiative.
 The UK’s Rapid Charge Network will provide a vital sense of security for all EV drivers, not just those using the award-winning Nissan LEAF, as well as helping to promote the advantages of zero emission mobility to others,” said Olivier Paturet, General Manager Zero Emission Strategy & Corporate Planning.